 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

-The Dallas Stars and Seattle Kraken square off in Game 4 of the NHL Playoffs Second Round at Climate Pledge Arena on Tuesday, May 9, with puck drop at 9:30 PM ET on ESPN, SportsNet, and TVAS.
-The Kraken are up 2-1.
-The Stars have -140 moneyline odds against the Kraken (+120).
+The Dallas Stars visit the Seattle Kraken for Game 4 of the NHL Playoffs Second Round at Climate Pledge Arena on Tuesday, May 9, starting at 9:30 PM ET on ESPN, SportsNet, and TVAS.
+The Kraken are on top 2-1 in the series.
+The Kraken have +120 odds on the moneyline against the favorite Stars (-140).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!